Tiger Killed By Excavator Machine: 8-Year-Old Tiger Crushed [Graphic Video]

 A post shared by Hindustan Times (@hindustan_times) on

-Bengal tigers are an endangered species, reports National Geographic.
+Bengal tigers are an endangered species, reported National Geographic.

-The publication goes on to report that the tragic death of the tiger and those who were killed by the tiger represents what can happen when humans and animals live in too close of a proximity.
+The publication goes on to report that the tragic death of the tiger and those who were killed by the tiger represents what can happen when humans and animals live too close in proximity.

 [Featured Image by InnaVar/Shutterstock]